Honor 200 alternatives

 TDD: N40, N78

-Honor 200 has a larger 5200 mAh battery for longer usage.
-Honor 200 supports faster wired charging at 100W.
+Honor 200 comes with a larger 5200 mAh battery, which may offer longer usage on a single charge.
+Honor 200 also supports faster wired charging at 100W, compared to 33W on Poco M6 Plus.